10 Effective Push-Up Variations for Different Fitness Levels

 1. Push-off push-up

-This variation of push ups is performed on an incline (your upper body higher than your lower body) using a bench, wall, fence or step.
+This variation of push ups is performed on an incline (your upper body higher than your lower body) using a wall or step.
 The greater the angle of your body and the ground, the easier it is.
 Place your hands on the incline and lower down into a push-up (if you’re using a bench or step, make sure it comes right underneath your chest).
 Then, push yourself up powerfully until your hands release from the incline, keep your core nice and tight and then go right back down into the next push-up.
 Make sure you land with soft elbows to avoid hyperextension.

 2. Narrow push-up (on knees)